Skip to Content

 Can You Visit Tangalooma Wrecks Independently?

 The reason I recommend that most people book a day tour is that it is almost the same price as the regular ferry.
-While getting to the wrecks is relatively easy by taking the Micat from the Brisbane River, this price only includes transport.
+While getting to the wrecks is relatively easy by taking the Micat from the Brisbane River, this price only includes transport to the island.

 Alternatively, if you have a larger group and a QLD boat license, you could also rent smaller boats from Brisbane or the Gold Coast and reach Moreton Island yourself.
 That said, whilst Moreton Island is fairly protected and in general offers a safe anchorage spot, the weather can definitely change for the worse quite quickly.

-I've visited the Tangalooma shipwrecks several times by means of sail.
+I've visited the Tangalooma shipwrecks several times on my family boat when living in nearby Brisbane.
 This freedom allowed me to explore more isolated coastal pockets of Moreton Island, as well as lay anchor and stay the night for free.
-If you have access to a boat, I'd definitely recommend it!
+If you have access to a boat, I'd definitely recommend it as the best way to visit Tangalooma!

 The township of Tangalooma was once the site for the largest land-based whaling operation in the Southern Hemisphere.
 This was also one of Australia's most brutal and bloody whaling operations, killing over 6250 humpback whales in the span of only 10 years from Fraser Island to North Stradbroke Island.